bjerrep/ludit/doc/index.rst

 Introduction
 ============

 Ludit is an audioplayer made for an wireless audio system using `Twitse <https://github.com/bjerrep/twitse/>`_ for time synchronisation.
 Twitse is completely standalone and couldn't care less about Ludit or any other players for that matter.
-Ludit on the other hand relies on a running Twitse to keep the various computers in time sync, Ludit does not know how to correct audio with regard to crystal drift.
+Ludit on the other hand relies on a running Twitse to keep the various computers in time sync since Ludit does not know how to correct audio with regard to crystal drift.

 Indices and tables